Mehmeteminorhan/NegativeRNA/README.md

 ## Comparison Analysis

 Negative RNA sources in the literature are used to compare with negative data from NeRNA.
+(Scores are from Random Forest learner.)
 <img src="https://github.com/Mehmeteminorhan/NegativeRNA/blob/main/Figures/Comparison_Analysis.jpg" width="90%"></img> <img>